TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

     $this->dataMapper->map($this->getType(), $rows);

 The ``DataMapper`` object also resolves all relations.
-This means that it starts requests for the posts and builds the objects with all included sub objects before they are written into the attribute *posts* of the corresponding ``Blog`` object.
+This means that it starts requests for the posts and builds the objects with all included sub-objects before they are written into the attribute *posts* of the corresponding ``Blog`` object.

 When resolving the relations, the ``DataMapper`` object gets its information from different sources.
-First of all it knows the configuration of the database tables (stored in the *Table Configuration Array*, short: TCA), furthermore it "reads" the PHP comments inside the class definition standing above the definitions (or *properties*).
-Let's for example look at the definition of the property *posts* within the ``Blog`` class.
+First of all, it knows the configuration of the database tables (stored in the *Table Configuration Array*, short: TCA), furthermore it "reads" the PHP comments inside the class definition standing above the definitions (or *properties*).
+For example, let's look at the definition of the property *posts* within the ``Blog`` class.
 You can find this in the file :file:`EXT:blog_example/Classes/Domain/Model/Blog.php`. ::